 Problems with Population Counts

 The IUCN (International Union for Conservation for Nature) classifies the wildcat population in its “Least Concern” category for conservation purposes.
-However, it says that if only non-hybrid wildcats were considered in the population count the results might be very different.
+However, it says that if only non-hybrid animals were considered in the population count the results might be very different.
 Another problem with assessing the status of the population is that sometimes feral domestic cats are mistakenly identified as wildcats.
-This may produce inflated population numbers for the wildcat.
+This may produce inflated population numbers for the wild animal.

 Scottish Wildcat Documentary Preview